How to send a real number using a single bit (and some shared randomness): Algorithms without Private Randomness

 Similarly to the subtractive dithering adaptation above, \Receiver estimates $x$ using a linear combination of $h$ (with weight $\alpha$) and $X$ (with a weight of $1-\alpha$), where $\alpha\in[0,1]$ is chosen later.
 For all $i\in[2^\ell-1]$, define the interval

 In our algorithm, \Sender sends

-and \Receiver estimates
+and \Receiver estimates: $ \widehat x = \alpha \cdot h/(2^\ell-1) + (1-\alpha)\cdot X. $

-Note that we deterministically partition the range $[(1-\alpha)/2,(1+\alpha)/2]$ into $2^{\ell}-1$ equally spaced intervals.
-Intuitively, these intervals are chosen in a way that makes the expected squared error a continuous function of $x$, as our analysis below indicates.
+Note that we deterministically partition the range $[(1-\alpha)/2,(1+\alpha)/2]$ into $2^{\ell}-1$ equally spaced intervals. \ifarXiv Intuitively, these intervals are chosen in a way that makes the expected squared error a continuous function of $x$, as our analysis, given in Appendix~\ref{app:detroundingatedges}, indicates. \else Intuitively, the chosen intervals are designed to make the expected squared \mbox{error a continuous function of $x$, as our analysis, given in the full version~\cite{fullVersion}, indicates.} \fi